Jasper County DUI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. bench trial: You have the right to a jury trial, where a panel of your peers decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, arguing that field sobriety tests were improperly administered, or presenting evidence that you were not impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired.

 Penalties for DUI in Jasper County, SC